Return to the Costume List

 For things like apron straps or belts, sew wrong side to wrong side to make a tube, then turn it inside out.
 This way all the little loose threads that stick out at the edges will be inside the strap, where you can't see them.
 If you don't want to do this, for heaven's sake learn to hem or at least glue under the edges, and trim any hanging threads.
 Don't just cut out a piece of fabric and hope it won't fray.
 It will, and those little straggly threads look awful.

 Buy a white fabric or art pencil to draw lines on dark fabrics.
 Regular pencil works fine on light fabrics -- it can usually be erased or wears off in time.
 Use pencil on the wrong side of the fabric (the side that won't show) just in case.
 Soap slivers can be used to draw on dark fabrics, but I've had problems with it rubbing off before I'm done cutting.
+You can also get tailor's chalk, though it's thin and tends to break.
+Chalk wheels which dispense chalk dust are also handy.

 Contrast stitching is best done by machine.
 You can do a lot with hand-stitching, but if you are doing stitching to make something stand out (quilted squares on your spacesuit; stitching in the boning in Frank's corset), the machine stitching stands out a lot better.
 (The irregular hand stitches let the fabric relax into any gaps.)

 Don't count on being able to dye things.
-Synthetic fabrics do not dye well; if you're going to try, but the right kind of dye - the Rit DyeMore synthetic dye works pretty well.
+Synthetic fabrics do not dye well; if you're going to try, buy the right kind of dye - the Rit DyeMore synthetic dye works pretty well.
 I don't know if they have finally figured out how to make a true black.
 For regular RIT, unless things have changed, everything will probably come out two or three shades lighter than the color on the box - let the fabric soak til it's 2-3 shades darker than you want, and then pray.

 If only small areas of something must be dyed black, try laundry marker and be prepare to reapply.